 And be not drunken with wine, wherein is riot, but be filled with the Spirit; speaking one to another in psalms and hymns and spiritual songs, singing and making melody with your heart to the Lord (Eph.
 5:18, 19 [ASV]).

 Let the word of Christ dwell in you richly; in all wisdom teaching and admonishing one another with psalms and hymns and spiritual songs, singing with grace in your hearts unto God (Col. 3:16 [ASV]).

 There are several important things here.
 First, the language of these verses is such that it involves a plurality of individuals, entire congregations, in the obligations enjoined.
 The imperatives “be filled” and “let dwell,” along with the explanatory plural participles, “speaking,” “singing,” “making melody,” “teaching,” etc., indicate the activity of the church as a whole, rather than individual action, or that of a small portion of the church, as suggested by the solo-choral arrangement.

-Second, the terms heautois (“one to another” [Ephesians 5:19]) and heautou (“one another” [Colossians 3:16]) are grammatically classified as reciprocal, reflexive pronouns.
+heautou (“one another” [Col. 3:16]) are grammatically classified as reciprocal, reflexive pronouns.